Callan Ward: Greater Western Sydney (2012–2025)

 In round 12, 2025, in what was widely considered to likely be Ward's final season, Ward ruptured his Anterior cruciate ligament (ACL) in the opening minutes against at Sydney Showground Stadium.
-Having being carried off in tears, Ward addressed his teammates in the three quarter time huddle, inspiring them to a comeback victory from 28 points behind in the final quarter.
+Having been carried off in tears, Ward addressed his teammates in the three quarter time huddle, inspiring them to a comeback victory from 28 points behind in the final quarter.
 Following the season-ending injury, Ward announced his retirement from AFL football in August 2025.